ln-komandur/linux-utils/common-mountpoints.md

 UUID=99999999-9999-9999-9999-999999999999 /media/all-users-<partition-name> ext4 noauto,nosuid,nodev,noexec,nouser,nofail 0 0
 ```
 fstab takes tabs or spaces in the line entry above.
 The options at the end of this line mean the following
-* `noauto` - do not mount this partition at boot time
+* `noauto` - do not mount this partition at boot time.
+This can be `auto` if the partion is owned by a user who is not a super-user (`<first-user>`) so that it is mounted automatically and without needing to know the super-user's credentials
 * `nosuid` - ignore / disregard the setguid (sticky bit) if set
 * `nodev` - cannot contain special devices as a security precaution
 * `noexec` - binaries cannot be executed in this partition